vsummet/cms230notes/labs/lab1-intro-to-cli-mimir.md

 This set of output shows what your code returned instead of the correct answer.
 In particular, the line `Error: c_unit_test:2: assertion failed: num == 20 (55 == 20)` is very useful.
 This says that your code returned 55 instead of 20.

 Close the submission tab and head back to the IDE and fix the logical error.
 You can change the code in `main` to help you debug and make sure your code is working correctly.
 These testcases don't test the output of your program; they test what your function returns.
 Once you have compiled and tested your code in the IDE, resubmit to Mimir and check the testcases.
-Continue this cycle until all the `sumTo` testcases pass.
+Continue this cycle until all the `sum_to` testcases pass.
+Read on for more info about the last "Code formatting" testcase.

 6. So what's this "Code formatting" testcase about?
 You should currently have 3/4 testcases passing.
 These are the ones that test the logic you've implemented; Based on the specifications, does your code spit out the correct answer?
 However, there's more to writing good code than just logic.
 The code formatting checks on Mimir help you check if your code is well formatted.
 What does "well formatted" mean and who says so?
 Well, in this case, Google says so.
 We're using a tool called `cpplint` which Google developed to make sure their developers adhered their prefered [style guidelines](https://google.github.io/styleguide/cppguide.html) - certain standards when writing code.
 The tool isn't perfect, but let's look at a few things that industry considers to be "well formatted" code:
    * Lines no longer than 80 characters.
 The reasons for this go back to the days of teletype machines as output devices but the principle still holds: long lines are hard to read.